Solving Conic Programs over Sparse Graphs using a Variational Quantum Approach: The Case of the Optimal Power Flow: Introduction

-\emph{Handling constrained optimization problems using VQAs.} VQAs have emerged as a promising approach for solving optimization problems on current-day quantum computers.
-A well-studied exemplar of VQAs is the variational quantum eigensolver (VQE), which aims to find the smallest eigenvalue of a quantum observable by employing a PQC~\cite{peruzzo2014}.
+\emph{Handling constrained optimization problems using VQAs.} A well-studied exemplar of VQAs is the variational quantum eigensolver (VQE), which aims to find the smallest eigenvalue of a quantum observable by employing a PQC~\cite{peruzzo2014}.
 The quantum approximate optimization algorithm (QAOA) is a variant of VQE with a problem-dependent PQC and a diagonal observable targeting combinatorial problems~\cite{farhi2014}.
 While VQE and QAOA were originally devised for unconstrained problems, extensions to optimization problems with constraints have been proposed in~\cite{Lucas, ICASSP23,VQEC, patel2024,westerheim2024,Hadfield19,bharti2021,VQA4QCQP1}.
 References~\cite{Lucas,westerheim2024} convert constrained problems to unconstrained ones by penalizing constraint violations on the objective function.
 However, selecting a suitable penalty parameter is a nontrivial task.
 Unreasonably large values can cause ill-conditioning, while unreasonably small values can yield infeasible solutions.
 In~\cite{Hadfield19}, the QAOA's ansatz is adapted to ensure that the output state stays within the feasible subspace; yet, this strategy applies only to binary problems with linear constraints.
 References~\cite{bharti2021} propose a hybrid method for solving SDPs.
 The idea is to approximate the matrix variable of the original SDP by a semidefinite matrix of smaller dimension.
 The resultant SDP of reduced dimension is solved classically using standard interior point-based methods.
 Quantum measurements are used to translate the cost and constraint functions of the original to the compressed SDP formulation.
 Nonetheless, the solution of the compressed SDP may be infeasible or suboptimal for the original SDP.